IntelLabs/hec-p-isa-tools/kerngen/README.md

 and handled.
 - third field defines the max RNS, the global max number of how many moduli that the kernels can have or need to handle.
+- (optional) fourth field defines the key RNS, the number of additional moduli that the relinearization key has relative to the third field. i.e. If `max_rns` is 3 and `key_rns` is 1 the total max RNS of the relinearization key will be 4.
+Note this field is only required for calling the `relin` kernel.

 ## DATA
 `DATA` defines symbols to be used and their attribute(s) (`num_parts`) where `num_parts` is the number of polynomials that comprise the data variable.

 ## IMMEDIATE
-`IMMEDIATE` declares a fixed symbol name that can be used for operations that expect and immediate value(s).
+`IMM` declares a fixed symbol name that can be used for operations that expect and immediate value(s).

 # Generating kernels